BobbySchell/Joint-Association-of-Genetic-Risk-with-Incident-CAD-and-Accelerometer-Measured-PA/ReadMe.md

 Repository Contents
 ------------

 This repository contains a detailed overview of the steps required to reproduce the analyses in "Joint Association of Genetic Risk and Accelerometer-Measured Physical Activity with Incident Coronary Artery Disease in the UK Biobank Cohort."

-This document gives an overview of all data processing, sanity checks, and analyses performed for this manuscript.
-I created an accelerometer cohort, a phenotype cohort, and a polygenic risk score and merged them as the primary outputs of the document.
-The accelerometer cohort and phenotype cohort are distinct because I needed to keep the phenotype cohort intact to allow direct comparisons with the PRS score’s performance in Tamlander et al., 2022 before merging them.
+This includes in-depth data processing, the replications of other studies we performed to sanity check our results, and running the main and sensitivity analyses and creating the figures.

 Dataset Availability
 -----------